Frostplexx/vim-config/README.md

 brew install --cask font-jetbrains-mono-nerd-font
 ```

-to install the font on MacOS and `brew install neovim git lazygit ripgrep fd fortune` to install all of these on MacOS.
+to install the font on MacOS and `brew install neovim git lazygit ripgrep fd fortune xcodegen swiftlint swiftformat` to install all of these on MacOS.
+For xcode-build-server see: https://github.com/SolaWing/xcode-build-server and XCode can be obtained from the AppStore

 ### Backup your old config